StarWhiz/Asus-RT-AC1200-Padavan/README.md

 > tc filter add dev $IF protocol ip prio 1 u32 match ip dst 0.0.0.0/0 flowid 1:1

-* After that press "Commit" near the logout buttom.
+* After adding those likes press "save" on the bottom of the web GUI.
-* When prompted, answer "Yes" to commit from NVMRAM to Flash.
+* Then navigate to Advanced Settings > Administration > Settings
+* Under the "Commit Internal Storage to Flash Memory Now:" option press the "commit button" to actually save changes.

 eth2 is my WAN interface in this example. yours might be different. you can check which interface is your wan by typing "ifconfig" when you ssh or telnet into the router.